chipsalliance/chips-alliance-website/content/news/ocp-global-2026/index.md

 In this talk, we present the architectural overview of USB 2.0 enhancements and discuss the anticipated firmware development model for SoC integrators.
 We also highlight the updated interfaces between SoC microcontroller and Caliptra Subsystem MCU through submission/completion queues for faster processing.

-**Beyond Static Identity: Enabling Secure Certificate Refresh in Silicon Roots of Trust:**
+**Beyond Static Identity: Enabling Secure Certificate Refresh in Silicon Roots of Trust**
 *Thu, October 15, 3:45 PM–4:00 PM | SJCC, Concourse Level, 212*
 **Speakers:** Emre Karabulut (Microsoft — Platinum Member) and Vishal Mhatre (Microsoft — Platinum Member)
 **Project(s):** Caliptra